 Have the conversation you have been postponing.

 Not the announcement.
+The real one.

 The one where you say what you are carrying, what you are considering, and what you need from the person sitting across from you.

 If you are already in office and that conversation never happened, it is not too late.
 It is just harder.
+Every week without it is a week the weight lands somewhere it was not prepared to hold.
+Harder is not the same as impossible.

 Reply and tell me what this brought up for you.
 I read every reply and I respond to every one.

+Considering.
+Already in office.
 Standing at the edge of the decision.
+All of it belongs in this space.

 Seventy-nine percent of women in the Under Pressure study said they would still encourage another woman to pursue public leadership.

 Despite everything the report documents.
+Despite what it cost them.

 Because women understand the assignment.